A CHALLENGE TO ESTATE AGENTS TO IMPROVE THE HOUSING MARKET IN THE UK

 Competition would be achieved because the selling process would normally be done using a separate and competing RHA in every case.

-Whereas selling residential property may only be carried out by Registered House Agents (RHAs), existing buying agents may continue to operate as normal by negotiating terms of sale as they do at present.
-The difference for them would be that they would be dealing with Registered House Agents rather than with estate agents.
+Whereas selling residential property may only be carried out by Registered House Agents (RHAs), existing professional buying agents may continue to operate as normal by negotiating terms of purchase on behalf of buyers as they do at present.
+The difference for them would be that they would be dealing with Registered House Agents when buying rather than with estate agents as at present.

 This unique plan is designed to eliminate the exaggerated house prices which are being quoted and are seriously damaging our housing markets.